Nina Girado: 2011–2013: International exposure, Stay Alive and All Good

-In January 2011, Nina was given a Special Achievement Award by the Wave 89.1 Urban Music Awards for releasing notable chart-topping singles and reaching Diamond certification with Nina Live!.
-On February 5, 2011, she staged a pre-Valentine concert with the Sessionistas at the Araneta Coliseum entitled ASAP Sessionistas 20.11.
+In January 2011, Nina was presented with a Special Achievement Award by the Wave 89.1 Urban Music Awards for her notable chart-topping singles and remarkable album sales, particularly for the diamond-certified Nina Live!.
+On February 5, she staged a pre-Valentine concert with the Sessionistas at the Araneta Coliseum entitled ASAP Sessionistas 20.11.
 Her performances of "Note to God" and "Got to Be There" were applauded by fans and critics alike.
-Following this, she was cast as Megara and Deianira on Hercules 12, a pop-emo musicale, but later dropped out due to conflicts with her schedule.
-On March 18, 2011, she was invited as Philippine representative to perform at the Pattaya International Music Festival 2011 Galaxy Stage in Thailand where she was presented the "Golden Key to the City of Pattaya" by the city mayor.
-Among other Asian performers she joined are Derrick Hoh, Golf & Mike, Chin Chinawut and Ice Saranyu On March 25, 2011, she was featured in a short documentary, along with Gary Valenciano, which was aired on South Korean network tvN Asia.
+Later, she was cast as Megara and Deianira on Hercules 12, a pop-emo stage musical, but eventually dropped out due to scheduling conflicts.
+On March 18, she represented her country at the 2011 Pattaya International Music Festival in Thailand where she performed alongside pop artists from different Asian countries, including Derrick Hoh, Golf & Mike, Chin Chinawut and Ice Saranyu.
+During her stay in Pattaya, the city government presented her with a Golden Key to the City.
+On March 25, she was featured in a short documentary, along with Gary Valenciano, which aired on South Korean network tvN Asia.
 In June 2011, issues of maltreatment to her former personal assistant surfaced the news.
-She denied the allegations, saying that her former P.A. has always been given proper compensation and that the Volantes are probably the ones responsible for the rumor.
-In August 2011, she joined the ASAP Sessionistas' second U.S. tour which ended in September.
-In December 2011, she became part of concerts by Noel Cabangon and Duncan Ramos.
-In the same year, she was featured on the albums of Kris Aquino and Cabangon.
+She denied the allegations, saying that her former P.A. has always been given proper compensation and that the Volante family were the ones who created the issue.
+In August 2011, she joined the ASAP Sessionistas in their second U.S. tour which completed its final leg on September 5.
+In December 2011, she performed as guest act in the concerts by Noel Cabangon and Duncan Ramos, respectively.
+In the same year, she was featured on Kris Aquino's compilation and Cabangon's fourth studio album.